 Retinol

-Retinol is safe on the hair and scalp when used at the recommended levels.
+Retinol is safe on the skin, hair and scalp when used at the recommended levels.
+Retinol should not be used prior to sun exposure.
 Retinol can cause skin and scalp irritations so use carefully and consult a doctor about use of this product.

 Retinol is an organic, natural, plant compound found in many plants and vegetables.